-In this phase, you will concentrate on structuring and outlining the system architecture.
+In this phase, you will focus on structuring and outlining the system architecture.

 On the fourth day, you will develop a prototype that can be tested with users.
 The key is to build something in just one day, so it needs to be as low-fi as possible, while allowing you to get the answers you need.

-By the end of this phase, you should have a working prototype which allows you to visualize the product idea.
+By the end of this phase, you should have a working prototype, which will allow you to visualize the product idea.